 Information for Establishing A Business in the City of Burbank

 - Applications must be mailed or brought to our office for processing.
-We are not able to accept applications online at this time.
+We are not able to accept applications or payments online at this time.

 - The application must be filled out completely and include the business tax/license payment in order to avoid a possible delay in the processing of the application.
 For details on the application process and fees, click here.